ooni/spec/nettests/ts-026-riseupvpn.md

 ## RiseupVPN gateways test

 If the provider API is reachable, it provides a JSON-file which contains the IP addresses and capabilites of the VPN gateways.
 The reachability of gateways will be tested depending on their capabilities as described by the provider (ports, OpenVPN, obfs4) by performing TCP handshakes.
-If a TCP handshake fails we can presume the corresponding port and transport of that gateway to be blocked.
+If a TCP handshake fails we can assume the corresponding port and transport of that gateway to be blocked.

 Example output for reported blocked gateways: